libsdl-org/sdlwiki/SDL3/Tutorials/FrontPage.md

 We cleaned this page out for SDL3, so if you come across good content on the Internet, please click the `[edit]` link at the bottom of the page and add it!

+- [How to use SDL3 from Java](https://mccue.dev/pages/12-26-24-sdl3-java): Covers setting up a basic Java project with SDL3.

 ## Videos

 - [Porting ioquake3 from SDL2 to SDL3](https://youtu.be/i3yVqWYFbCE): Covers a basic port from SDL2.